 You may have eye-catching booth, quality products & services, preppy presentations and promotions, BUT, if you have the “wrong” booth staffers, your brand marketing will end up in a massive wreck and there is no poetry in that.

-HIRE THE RIGHT BOOTH STAFFER AND NAVIGATE YOUR BRAND TO SUCCESS — EACH TIME, EVERY TIME
+DO NOT WRECK YOUR BRAND.
+HIRE THE RIGHT BOOTH STAFFER AND NAVIGATE YOUR BRAND TO THE SHORES OF SUCCESS — EACH TIME, EVERY TIME

 They are the single most important piece in determining your ROI at a trade show.
 Ideally, an Exhibitor should match booth staffers’ personalities to their skill sets, strengths and responsibilities within the exhibit space.

 Effective management of qualified attendees (booth visitors) is a key ingredient to tradeshow success.
 So with the awareness that staffers might have different roles to play, let us also be reminded there is no one ‘cookie cutter’ personality to look for when staffing a booth.

 Look for these personalities amongst your booth staffers for a successFUL TRADE SHOW.